SnehashishRout/Code_At_Glance/DSA.md

 }
 ```

-**D.** You are given a sorted array containing N integers and a number X, you have to find the occurrences of X in the given array.
+**D** You are given a sorted array containing N integers and a number X, you have to find the occurrences of X in the given array.
 ```cpp
 Example 1:
 Input: N = 7,  X = 3 , array[] = {2, 2 , 3 , 3 , 3 , 3 , 4}